pupitetris/trans/README.md

 ```
 Usage:
-trans.sh [-d] infile [cond] [outfile]
+trans.sh { -h | [{-|+}d] [-C=configfile] -i=infile [-c=[cond]] [-o=[outfile]] }

+	Arguments may be given in any order.

+	-h	Display this help text and exit.

+    -C  Specify a config file which is just a shell file that
+        is sourced to set internal variables that represent
+        command-line switches:

+        DEBUG=0|1   Set to 1 to enable debugging
+        PS4=string  Set the debugging prefix string
+                    Default: "$0 \$LINENO: "
+        INPUT=infile
+        OUTPUT=outfile
+        COND=string

+        Settings in the config file will be overriden by
+        subsequent command-line arguments.

     -d  Debug: display all commands (set -x).
+    +d  Turn off debugging (default)

+    -i  input javascript file with the obfuscated code.
+Optional
+        if specified from the config file.

-	lines before cond will not be in the output, in order to remove
+    -c  lines before cond will not be in the output, in order to
-	the obfuscator's functions. cond could be a line number, or a
+        remove the obfuscator's functions. cond could be a line
-	regexp (including slashes: it's a sed address).
+        number, or a regexp (including slashes: it's a sed address).
         Default: "1" (from the first line)

-	outfile if specified will send output to this file.
+    -o  outfile if specified will send output to this file.
 If the
         file already exists, a patch will first be generated between
         the last direct output of the infile's deobfuscation and the
         outfile, to preserve any changes made on the output after the
         last run.
 Then, the translation will be performed and the
         patch will be reapplied.

 Example:
-trans.sh xcsim_1.3_enc.js '/^function *simulator *()/' xcsim_1.3.js
+trans.sh -i=xcsim_1.3_enc.js -c='/^function *simulator *()/' -o=xcsim_1.3.js
 ```

 The code is deobfuscated in these main steps: